KygoSkyrus/skychat/NOTES.md

 # ISSUE (1=done,0=open)
 1. [1] when chat is cleared and user goes back to connection list and then opens the chat, and texts then all the deleted msgs are also showing (// NOTE ::: SENDING MSGS RIGHT AFTER CLEARING CHATS IS PULLING BACK ALL THNE DELETE CHATS ),, ( //when msgs are sent than the deleted msgs were also getting loaded bcz msg query was not running, only the snapshot was running which pulls the new records, thats the reason that when on first load it works fine bcz then the query used to run nut on sendText it does not)  {maybe this can be done by setting mewssagelist to  null when user press back btn to go to chatlist}
 2. [0] when texting someone for first time than the msg is not showing immmediately in the ui
-3. [0] unable to get realtime chat msgs (possible solution,, either convert the getDocs to onsnapshot and store the messages like obj of obj not array of obj to avoid having duplicate data)
+3. [1] unable to get realtime chat msgs (possible solution,, either convert the getDocs to onsnapshot and store the messages like obj of obj not array of obj to avoid having duplicate data)
+4. [1] ANOTEHR PROBLEM IS THAT right after deleting chats and then there are new msgs,, than these msgs wont have a lasvisible element set due to which load more texts wont work (how to set this?)

 # Defects